xuankimtran/docs-1/pages/katalon-studio/docs/saucelabs-plugin.md

 ### View test execution results on Sauce Labs

-To view Katalon test execution results on Sauce Labs, on the Sauce Labs Dashboard, switch to the Automated Tests tab.
+To view Katalon test execution results on Sauce Labs, on the Sauce Labs Dashboard, switch to the **Automated Tests** tab.

-You can see the test results are displayed as follows:
+You can see the test results displayed as follows:

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/saucelabs-plugin/7-result.png" width="100%" alt="View test execution results in Sauce Labs">